Titu: Zones and administration

-The town administers five other villages: Fusea, Hagioaica, Mereni, Plopu and Sălcuța.
+The town administers five other villages: Fusea, Hagioaica, Mereni, Plopu, and Sălcuța.

 Industry

 The French automobile manufacturer Renault is operating a technical centre near the town of Titu, that is used for testing and optimizing vehicles of the Dacia brand.
-It became operational in September 2010 and the cost of the investment raised to 166 million euro.
+It became operational in September 2010 and the cost of the investment raised to 166 million euros.
 The centre includes 100 testing lines for parts and vehicles and 32 km of test tracks that allow simulating various running conditions encountered around the world.
-It has 600 employees and is located halfway between the Mioveni factory and the research centre in Bucharest.
+It has 300 employees and is located halfway between the Mioveni factory and the research centre in Bucharest.

 The town holds an annual fair on September 14.